Home » Parrotlet Beak Health — A Care Guide for Beginners!

 Parrotlet beak problems

-Parrotlet Beak Health Care Guide for Beginners
+Parrotlet Beak Health — A Care Guide for Beginners!

-The warning signs of parrotlet beak problems include overgrowth, prognathism (underbite,) and misalignment (scissor beak.)
+Common parrotlet beak problems include overgrowth, prognathism (underbite,) and misalignment (scissor beak.)
 Be vigilant about flaking, discoloration, holes, cracks, or fractures.

 Additionally, provide parrotlets with chew toys to wear down, shape, and sharpen their beaks.

-A parrotlet’s upper bill is called the rhinotheca, which covers the upper jaw bone (maxilla).
-The rhinotheca also hosts the cere, a soft and fleshy part of the beak that contains the bird’s nostrils and has a sharp tip.
+The rhinotheca, which covers the upper jaw bone (maxilla), is a parrotlet’s upper bill.
+It also hosts the cere, a soft and fleshy part of the beak that contains the nostrils.
+The rhinotheca has a sharp tip.

 Parrots don’t have teeth, so the gnathotheca and rhinotheca have tomia – serrated cutting edges that allow parrotlets to cut food into smaller chunks.